 Bryggen is a series of Hanseatic commercial buildings lining the eastern harbor of Bergen.
 Stacked tall, and side-by-side, these colorful buildings with high pitched roofs are very atmospheric.
 The buildings are, of course, filled with shops and restaurants now.

-In addition to the buildings, there are deep wooden alleyways which run perpendicular to the main street which are fun to explore.
+In addition to the buildings, there are deep wooden alleyways in Bryggen which run perpendicular to the main street which are fun to explore.
 Since we were there before any of the crowds arrived, our kids had the run of the place, literally.
 They enjoyed running up and down the little alleyways.

 It wasn’t long before we were lured into a bakery by the wonderful smells and we all split a Skillingbolle (a cinnamon bun) and an apple turnover.